ali-raheem/war_in_hex/README.md

 ### ToDo

-* Debug network and add in error handling
+* Debug network and add in error handling (Need a windows OS to test cross latform)